ocie/mandel/README.md

 ~queue work in ui~

 - arbitraty preceision fp library
-  _ This was much too slow
+  - This was much too slow.
+  - setting a fixed precison might work
+  - this is still very slow. bigfloat should be faster
+  - need some sort of packager to allow import of bigfloat

 - responsive menu